kubernetes/website/content/en/docs/tasks/administer-cluster/encrypt-data.md

 __Storing the raw encryption key in the EncryptionConfig only moderately improves your security posture, compared to no encryption.
 Please use `kms` provider for additional security.__ By default, the `identity` provider is used to protect secrets in etcd, which provides no encryption. `EncryptionConfiguration` was introduced to encrypt secrets locally, with a locally managed key.

 Encrypting secrets with a locally managed key protects against an etcd compromise, but it fails to protect against a host compromise.
 Since the encryption keys are stored on the host in the EncryptionConfig YAML file, a skilled attacker can access that file and extract the encryption keys.
-This was a stepping stone in development to the `kms` provider, introduced in 1.10, and beta since 1.12.

 Envelope encryption creates dependence on a separate key, not stored in Kubernetes.
 In this case, an attacker would need to compromise etcd, the kubeapi-server, and the third-party KMS provider to retrieve the plaintext values, providing a higher level of security than locally-stored encryption keys.

 ## Encrypting your data